The Latest and Greatest Outdoor Furniture of 2023

-It seems like all of our favorite design studios and retailers have dropped new sectional sofas, side tables, and even chic firepits over the past few months, if not days.
-To help you get a handle on all of the powder-coated aluminum, weather-resistant faux wicker, and plush Sunbrella-covered cushions fresh on the market, we plucked the most noteworthy additions and alphabetized each by brand, below—and there’s more to come.
+It seems like all of our favorite design studios and retailers have dropped new sectional sofas, side tables, and even chic firepits over the past few months if not days.
+To help you get a handle on all of the powder-coated aluminum, weather-resistant faux wicker, and plush Sunbrella-covered cushions fresh on the market, we plucked the most noteworthy brand additions and organized each by newness, below—and there’s more to come.
 If summer soirees and backyard barbecues aren’t already on your mind, they will be shortly.

 The Malta collection from Castlery consists of an egg-shaped lounge chair and equally round drum and pedestal coffee tables, plus a sofa.
 The weather-resistant, wickerlike weave sets the foundation for a textural olefin-covered cushion (a fabric known for being UV resistant and quick drying), so summer showers won’t be a worry when decorating an uncovered deck or patio.

 Leanne Ford took to the outdoors for her fourth furniture collaboration, Jeannie, with Crate & Barrel.
 We love that teak is the star of the collection, as it’s paired up with simple, goes-with-anything cushions.
 But reviewers are also raving about the rock-inspired, sculptural side table, confirming it’s worth the hype.
 “It’s smaller than a cocktail table but much larger than an end table,” one shopper writes.
 Another adds, “It’s even better in person.”

 The Crate collection veers from Hay’s powder-coated past, though the all-wood chairs and tables are actually reeditions of original designs by Dutch architect Gerrit Rietveled from 1934.
 The goal was to repurpose a surplus of wood crates, which the blocky frames nod to.